-Male / Female Southern California Gender Ratios: Los Angeles, Newport Beach, DTLA, Santa Monica, Thousand Oaks
+Male to Female Gender Ratios Southern California: Los Angeles, Newport Beach, DTLA, Santa Monica, Venice, Thousand Oaks

 Match.com is one of the early pioneers of the online dating industry.
 With a straightforward approach to creating detailed profile, browsing matches and messaging individuals directly it quickly became a popular destination for singles looking for love online.